johnshields/Python-RegEx-Parser/README.md

 # Python RegEx Parser

-A program in Python that can build a Non-Deterministic Finite Automaton from a Regular Expression.
+A Python program to build Non-Deterministic Finite Automatons from Regular Expressions using Thompson’s construction.
 ***
 ## Run the Project:
 #### Requirements: